togakangaroo/togakangaroo.github.io/_posts/2019-10-23-dominos-v-robles.md

 * This particular ruling was not about what is and isn't accessible on the web.
 It was simply about whether the lawsuit filed by Guillermo Robles against Domino's Pizza LLC may proceed rather than being dismissed out of hand.
 * No law or interpretation of the law therefore changed.
 Everything is the same as it was since at least 1996 and people continue to be able to sue certain websites for lack of ADA compliance.
 The only difference is that for a twenty two month period, the district court opinion was available to be cited in some motions to dismiss and it now no longer is.
-* The court can only rule on what was argued and Domino's did not argue that their website is accessible or that a certain standard be or not be adopted, instead they argued that lack of guidance from the DOJ specific to their situation meant they didn't have to follow the law, and the court - while sympathetic to the awkwardness of lack of guidance - pointed out that this is not something unique to the web and either way is simply not how the law works.
+* The court can only rule on what was argued and Domino's did not argue that their website is accessible or that a certain standard be or not be adopted, instead they argued that lack of guidance from the DOJ specific to their situation meant they didn't have to follow the law, and the court - while sympathetic to the awkward lack of guidance - pointed out that this is not something unique to the web and either way is simply not how the law works.
 * Domino's did not lose a lawsuit, they simply have to actually argue the lawsuit.
 This lawsuit is no different than hundreds of others that have been filed over the years.
 These lawsuits can also still be dismissed, they simply cannot be dismissed automatically.
 The Americans with Disabilities Act applies.
 * The Supreme Court did not rule on anything.
 They simply declined to take up further appeals indicating that they find no flaw in the 9th Circuit court's logic.